Deldar777/Hadoop-assignment1/Readme.txt

+How to run this script
+1-Set up a ssh connection with your virtual machine with Putty 2-Make a directory for the data with this command "hadoop fs -mkdir data" 3-Downloading the u.data with this command "wget http://witan.nl/hadoop/u.data" 4-Copy the data to your local folder with this command "hadoop fs -copyFromLocal u.data data/u.data" 5-Make a script in nano with this command "nano script name" and then add the code to the script 6-Run the script with python with command "python script_name data_file_path"

 Counting number of ratings per movie
 1. Mapper: the first step is the mapper.
 The function is going through the whole dataset and